Awards & grants

 In 2020 the SSA introduced Fellowship Funding Support.
 To help our members in this highly competitive world, SSA awards $3,000 per application to support up to eight members annually.
 A panel of senior members and recent fellowship winners selects the best applications.
 Learn more.

-An Awards Committee, chaired by the President of the Society, makes recommendations to the Society’s Central Council as to appropriate Award recipients.
+For some of these awards a dedicated Awards Committee, chaired by the President of the Society, makes recommendations to the Society’s Central Council as to appropriate Award recipients.
 Pitman Medals and Honorary Life Memberships are usually announced at the Society’s Conference.
 Members of the Society are encouraged to propose suitable recipients of the Pitman Medal, Honorary Life Membership or a Society Service Award.
 Suggestions, with brief supporting information, should be emailed to the Society’s President (firstname.lastname@example.org), as Chair of the Awards Committee.